kartikk221/hyper-express/README.md

-# HyperExpress: A high performance Node.js webserver
+# HyperExpress: High Performance Node.js Webserver
 ## Powered on uWebsockets.js

 HyperExpress aims to bring various an ExpressJS like API to uWebsockets.js while maintaining high performance and simple to use API.